Stratio/sparta/doc/src/site/sphinx/policy.rst

 Inputs
 ******

-Here you define the source of your data.
-Currently, you can have only one input.
-For more info about supported inputs, you can visit :doc:`inputs`
+Here you can define the source of your data.
+Currently, you can have just one input.
+For more information about supported inputs, you can visit :doc:`inputs`

 Example::